 Measure the inner diameter of the broken spring as shown.
 Loosen the setscrews on the broken spring and slide the broken portion over to meet the stationary section.
 Measure the overall length of the springs (not including the cones).

-Standard torsion springs (about $40 each) have a service life of 7,000 to 10,000 open/close cycles.
-However, you can buy double-life (25,000 cycles) replacement springs for about $65 per spring.
+Standard torsion springs have a service life of 7,000 to 10,000 open/close cycles.
+However, you can buy double-life (25,000 cycles) replacement springs.
 If you have a two-spring setup and one spring breaks, the second spring will break soon.
 So replace them both at the same time.
-To get the right springs for your door, you'll have to provide the supplier some details.
-Here's how:

 Reassemble, then hang on the bearing bracket